How-to-use and help instructions for the library's online resources.

 - Search for full newspapers and magazines by language, country and by date.

-- Printing available.
+- Printing available

-There are no limits and you can keep the magazines for as long as you like.
+- There are no limits and you can keep the magazines for as long as you like.

-You can search for specific titles or from the drop down list grouped by genres (subjects).
+- Search for specific titles or from the drop down list grouped by genres (subjects).

 Check out our ebooks on online gaming, online security, social networking and more.

 Research-based and experience-driven, Transparent Language Online is a language-learning program that provides an effective, fun, and engaging experience for language learners of all levels.

-First time users will need to create an account with a username, password and an email address.
+Sign in: First time users will need to create an account with a username, password and an email address.
 Once you have created your username and password you will use this to sign-in each time to use the database.